Skip to main content

 Apply Here: careers@tngcs.org

 Assist in the planning, implementation and evaluation of an age appropriate program to enhance the children’s cognitive, physical, social and emotional development in accordance with the Child Care and Early Years Act, How Does Learning Happen Pedagogy, AQI and all other governing agencies.
-This position reports to the Manager, Downsview Childcare Centre and is part of CUPE Local 7797.
+This position reports to Senior Manager, Harbourfront Child Care Centre and is a part of CUPE 7797.

 Job Posting: See the posting here